NVIDIA-AI-Blueprints/quantitative-portfolio-optimization/README.md

 curl -LsSf https://astral.sh/uv/install.sh | sh

 # To add $HOME/.local/bin to your PATH, either restart your shell or run:

-source $HOME/.local/bin/env #(sh, bash, zsh)
+source $HOME/.local/bin/env  # (sh, bash, zsh)
-# source $HOME/.local/bin/env.fish (fish)
+# source $HOME/.local/bin/env.fish  # (fish)

-# Install with all dependencies using uv
+# Install with CUDA-specific dependencies
+# For CUDA 12.x:
+uv sync --extra cuda12

+# For CUDA 13.x:
-uv sync
+uv sync --extra cuda13

-# Optional: Install development tools (including ipykernel)
+# Optional: Install development tools
-UV_CACHE_DIR=/path/to/cache/directory uv sync --extra dev
+uv sync --extra cuda12 --extra dev  # or cuda13

-# Install Jupyter and JupyterLab
-uv pip install jupyter jupyterlab ipykernel

 # Create a Jupyter kernel for this environment
 uv run python -m ipykernel install --user --name=portfolio-opt --display-name "Portfolio Optimization"

 # Launch Jupyter Lab
-jupyter lab --no-browser --NotebookApp.token=''
+uv run jupyter lab --no-browser --NotebookApp.token=''
 ```

-**Note:** The PyTorch container already includes CUDA and other GPU dependencies.
-This installation adds the optimization and ML libraries (cuOpt, cuML).
+**Note:** The `--extra cuda12` or `--extra cuda13` flag installs the GPU packages (cuOpt, cuML) matching your CUDA version.
 The `uv sync` command automatically creates a virtual environment and installs all dependencies from `uv.lock`.

+**Tip:** To check your CUDA version, run `nvidia-smi` and look for "CUDA Version" in the output.

 **Important Notes:**
-- If you encounter "No space left on device" errors, use the `--cache-dir` flag to specify an alternate cache location with sufficient disk space (at least 10GB free recommended)
+- If you encounter "No space left on device" errors, set `UV_CACHE_DIR` to an alternate cache location: `export UV_CACHE_DIR=/path/to/cache/directory`
-- You can also set the `UV_CACHE_DIR` environment variable instead of using the flag: `export UV_CACHE_DIR=/path/to/cache/directory`
+- The `cuda12` and `cuda13` extras are mutually exclusive - install only one based on your system's CUDA version

 #### Using the Jupyter Kernel